 HERITAGE HIGHLIGHTS: Unusual polygonal Roman camp

-In wooden countryside on the edge of the North York Moors lies one of northern England's lesser-known Roman sites, a trio of Roman military enclosures known as Cawthorn Roman Camps.
+In wooded countryside on the edge of the North York Moors lies one of northern England's lesser-known Roman sites, a trio of Roman military enclosures known as Cawthorn Roman Camps.
 Despite the name, there is really one camp built beside a pair of military forts.

 When the Romans invaded Britain in the early 1st century AD they slowly pushed their way north, capturing territory.
 To defend their new territory they built a series of fortifications, defended by earthwork banks and ditches.
 At Cawthorn there are two forts and a marching camp, erected on a ridge looking north over the central moorlands of what is now the North York Moors National Park.
-Beside the Camps archaeologists have found a section of medieval trackway.
+Beside the Camps, archaeologists have found a section of a medieval trackway.